fjalvingh/8bit-busdisplay/README.md

 # 8-bit hex bus display board

-WORK IN PROGRESS, USE AT YOUR OWN RISK!

-This should become a small display board which can be used to show the 8-bit value on some bus on a 2 digit 7-segment display.
+This is a small display board which can be used to show the 8-bit value on some bus on a 2 digit 7-segment display.
 The board uses an ATTINY1616 microcontroller which is dirt cheap and has 18 I/O pins.
 I need 9 for the display (7x for a segment, 2x for selecting the digit) and 8 for input, so there's one